ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part03.md

 traefik                                 LoadBalancer 10.152.183.135 192.168.0.151 80:31662/TCP,443:30850/TCP  4d19h
 ```

-Brilliant our Traefik Proxy has claimed the ip.
+Brilliant our Traefik Proxy has claimed the IP.

-What you see is the `traefik` service with the `TYPE LoadBalancer` and it has claimed the `Metallb ip` that we assigned.
+What you see is the `traefik` service with the `TYPE LoadBalancer` and it has claimed the `Metallb IP` that we assigned.
 A `CLUSTER-IP` is only accessible inside Kubernetes.
 So now with Metallb and Traefik we have built a bridge between the outside world and our internal Kubernetes world.
 Traefik comes with some self discovery magic in the form of [providers](https://doc.traefik.io/traefik/providers/overview/) which allows Traefik to query `provider` APIs to find relevant information about routing and then dynamically update the routes.

 Hopefully you should be able to access your dashboard at the FQDN e.g. `traefik.pangarabbit.com`